avajs/ava/docs/recipes/babel.md

 }
 ```

-`@babel/register` binds itself to the node's require hook and automatically compiles files on the fly.This will compile both the source and the test files.
+`@babel/register` is compatible with CommonJS only.
+It intercepts `require()` calls and compiles files on the fly.
+This will compile source, helper and test files.

-For more information visit the [Babel docs](https://babeljs.io/docs/en/babel-register).
+For more information visit the [Babel documentation](https://babeljs.io/docs/en/babel-register).